argoproj-labs/argocd-agent/README.md

 ### Managed clusters are and will stay autonomous

-When the agent cannot reach the control plane, the agent's cluster still is able to perform its operations in an autonomous way.
+When the agent cannot reach the control plane, the agent's cluster still will be able to perform its operations in an autonomous way.
 Depending on the agent's mode of operation (see [Architecture](#Architecture) above), cluster admins may still be able to perform configuration (i.e. manage applications, etc) but those changes will only take effect once the agent is connected again.

 There might be architectural variants where a managed cluster will be dependent upon the availability of the control plane, for example when the managed cluster uses a repository server on the control plane.
 However, there will always be a variant where fully autonomous managed clusters are supported.